dwaynelaforce/artist_search/README.md

 # ARTIST SEARCH APP

-Artist Search App is a simple app for searching for artists.
+Artist Search App is a simple app for searching for artists on a list.

 ## Installation